MikiWojak/employee-erp-app/README.md

 ### Credentials for backend Node or Nest

-Initial credentials fro backend Node or Nest
+Initial credentials for backend Node or Nest

 - Admin:
   - email: `admin@erp.test`